SSDD: Single-Step Diffusion Decoder for Efficient Image Tokenization: Introduction

 For generative modeling, tokenizers are usually trained as autoencoders.
 They use an encoder $E: x \mapsto z$ to compress an image $x\in\R^{3\times H\times W}$ into a latent representation $z\in\R^{c\times \frac{H}{f}\times \frac{W}{f}}$, where $f$ is the spatial downsampling factor and $c$ is the channel dimension of the latent.
 The decoder $D: z \mapsto \hat{x}$ recovers an estimate $\hat{x}$ of the original signal $x$.
-As the encoding process is lossy (when using typical configurations with $3f^2>c$), the decoding process can be seen as a generative task conditioned on the latent representation $z=E(x)$.
-The quality of reconstruction over a data distribution is quantified by two aspects. (i) \textbf{Distortion:} expressed as $\E_{x}\Delta(x,\hat{x})$, where $\hat{x}=D(E(x))$, and $\Delta$ is a measure of the distortion between \emph{two images}.
-Distortion can be quantified by low-level similarity metrics such as MSE, MAE, PSNR and SSIM, or by high-level metrics based on features found in trained deep neural networks, such as LPIPS~\citep{lpips_Zhang_2018_CVPR} and DreamSim~\citep{dreamsim_fu23arxiv}. (ii) \textbf{Distribution shift:} expressed as $d(P_x,P_{\hat{x}})$, with $d$ being a measure of the divergence between \emph{reference} and \emph{reconstructed distributions}.
-Metrics commonly used to evaluate distribution shift of generative models include Fréchet Inception Distance (FID)~\citep{FID_metric_NIPS2017_8a1d6947}, or Density and Coverage~\citep{density_coverage_pmlr-v119-naeem20a}.
-As shown by \citet{Blau_2018_CVPR}, there exists a fundamental trade-off between these two different notions of reconstruction quality (referred to as \textit{Distortion} and \textit{Perception} by them) when the signal is compressed sufficiently.
-While the first term can be minimized by a deterministic decoder, the second term is best optimized using a generative decoder.
-We refer to~\Cref{app_sub:tradeoff} for additional details and a synthetic motivational example.
-Common tokenizers such as the KL-VAE from~\citet{sd1_Rombach_2022_CVPR} are optimized with L1 reconstruction loss, LPIPS~\citep{lpips_Zhang_2018_CVPR}, and a GAN discriminator~\citep{goodfellow14nips}, to which a KL-regularization of the latent space is added.
-L1 and LPIPS losses directly optimize for distortion, while the GAN loss aims to decrease distribution shift.
-However, the diversity of these deterministic decoders, which affects the distribution shift, is limited by the expressivity of the latent $z$.
-Additionally, stable scaling of GAN losses is non-trivial~\citep{biggan_brock2018large}.
-Diffusion auto-encoders \citep{dito_chen2025diffusionautoencodersscalableimage,evae_zhao2025epsilonvaedenoisingvisualdecoding} have recently been proposed as an alternative, that directly model the conditional data distribution and optimizing for distributional shift.
-Diffusion decoders naturally model the distribution of missing signal from the latents~\citep{swycc_birodkar2024samplecompress}, allowing higher compression ratios and focusing the task of latent modeling on higher-level features.
-While these models have shown improved reconstruction and generation results at a given model size, they still suffer from (i) slow sampling, due to the iterative denoising process and (ii) the reliance on a GAN loss to achieve state-of-the-art results, despite the diffusion objective.
-In this work, we introduce \Ssdd{}, a new diffusion autoencoder that overcomes previous limitations.
-Our contributions can be summarized as: (1) An efficient and scalable alternative to the simple convolutional U-Net architectures for diffusion decoders, based on the U-ViT~\citep{hoogeboom23simple,sid2_hoogeboom2025simplerdiffusionsid215} and achieving superior results at all model scales.
-(2) An analysis of key design choices to train our model, which is the first diffusion decoder to reach state-of-the-art reconstruction results without adversarial training, improving the scaling and stability of the training.
-(3) A single-step distillation method for \Ssdd{} with minimal quality impact, making it both the highest quality and fastest diffusion decoder, surpassing KL-VAE and previous diffusion auto-encoders on quality and reconstruction speed at the same downsampling factor.
-Together these contributions improve reconstruction FID from $0.87$ to $0.50$ with $1.4\times$ higher throughput, and increase sampling speed by $3.8\times$ while preserving output quality when used to decode from DiT models.
+As the encoding process is lossy when using typical configurations with $3f^2> c$, the decoding process can be seen as a generative task conditioned on the latent representation $z=E(x)$.
+Reconstruction quality can be quantified in different ways: \begin{enumerate} \item \textbf{Distortion:} expressed as $\E_{x}\Delta(x,\hat{x})$, where $\hat{x}=D(E(x))$, and $\Delta$ is a measure of the distortion \emph{between the original and reconstructed images}.
+Distortion can be quantified by low-level similarity metrics such as MSE, MAE, PSNR and SSIM, or by high-level metrics based on features found in trained deep neural networks, such as LPIPS~\citep{lpips_Zhang_2018_CVPR} and DreamSim~\citep{dreamsim_fu23arxiv}. \item \textbf{Distribution shift:} expressed as $d(P_x,P_{\hat{x}})$, with $d$ being a measure of the divergence \emph{between the original and reconstructed image distributions}.
+Metrics commonly used to evaluate distribution shift of generative models include Fréchet Inception Distance (FID)~\citep{FID_metric_NIPS2017_8a1d6947}, as well as Density and Coverage~\citep{density_coverage_pmlr-v119-naeem20a}. \end{enumerate} As shown by Blau and Michaeli~\citep{Blau_2018_CVPR}, there exists a fundamental trade-off between these two different notions of reconstruction quality (referred to as \textit{Distortion} and \textit{Perception} in \citet{Blau_2018_CVPR}) when the signal is compressed sufficiently.
+While Distortion can be minimized by a deterministic decoder, Distribution shift is optimized using a generative decoder.
+See \Cref{app:theory} for more detail and an illustrative example.